-(viii) Greenhouse Gas Reductions Regulation Incentives
+(f) Greenhouse Gas Reduction Regulation incentives

 The Greenhouse Gas Reductions (Clean Energy) Regulation ("GGRR") incentives deferral is comprised of expenditures to support the growth and development of Compressed Natural Gas and Liquefied Natural Gas markets.
 The regulatory deferral includes subsidy payments made available to assist customers to purchase natural gas vehicles in lieu of vehicles fueled by diesel, switch to natural gas from diesel for power generation, upgrade equipment to be able to maintain the natural gas equipment and perform feasibility studies and administer the program, all as part of the incentive program funding pursuant to the GGRR under the Clean Energy Act.
 The BCUC has approved recovery of these costs in rates over a 10-year period.